Concentrix (CNXC)

 9. Return on Invested Capital (ROIC)

-Although Concentrix has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 7.4%, somewhat low compared to the best business services companies that consistently pump out 25%+.
+Although Concentrix has shown solid fundamentals lately, it historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 3.1%, lower than the typical cost of capital (how much it costs to raise money) for business services companies.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Concentrix’s ROIC averaged 4.8 percentage point decreases over the last few years.
+Unfortunately, Concentrix’s ROIC has decreased significantly over the last few years.
 If its returns keep falling, it could suggest its profitable growth opportunities are drying up.
 We’ll keep a close eye.

 10. Balance Sheet Assessment

-Despite a slight revenue beat in the quarter, EPS missed.
-To make matters worse, full-year EPS guidance was lowered to levels below Wall Street's estimates.
+We struggled to find many positives in these results.
+Its full-year EPS guidance missed and its EPS guidance for next quarter fell short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock traded down 21.2% to $43.33 immediately after reporting.
+The stock traded down 12.2% to $29.00 immediately after reporting.

 12. Is Now The Time To Buy Concentrix?

 There are a lot of things to like about Concentrix.
-First off, its revenue growth was exceptional over the last five years.
-And while its diminishing returns show management's recent bets still have yet to bear fruit, its scale and strong customer awareness give it negotiating power.
-On top of that, its sturdy operating margins show it has disciplined cost controls.
+To kick things off, its revenue growth was exceptional over the last five years.
+And while Concentrix’s diminishing returns show management's prior bets haven't worked out, its scale and strong customer awareness give it negotiating power.

-Concentrix’s P/E ratio based on the next 12 months is 3.1x.
-Looking at the business services landscape right now, Concentrix trades at a pretty interesting price.
+Concentrix’s P/E ratio based on the next 12 months is 2.7x.
+When scanning the business services space, Concentrix trades at a fair valuation.
 If you’re a fan of the business and management team, now is a good time to scoop up some shares.